lazykoid/NicaPay/README.md

-# Niczx
+# NicaPay
-DiscordBot to handle payments via MercadoPago
+DiscordBot that manages/handle payments using MercadoPago API.